 Light Show on the Lake, Johnson’s Corner Farm, Medford, NJ

 Some merry mischief-making is about to take place!
 Make the trip to Johnson’s Corner Farm to partake in enjoyable holiday activities including a hayride to view their spectacular holiday Light Show on the Lake.
 You will not want to miss thousands of twinkling lights reflecting off the water, Santa on a red tractor pulling a wagon full of gifts, or making s’mores by a fire pit with your family.
 Kids can even decorate cookies while you pick out a fresh cut tree for your home.
 While the Light Show runs from November 15 – December 23 in the evening, there are mid-week viewings only until the week of Christmas when weekend hours will be available.
 Check their website for advanced ticket purchases and packages.

 Festival of Lights at Rose Tree Park, Media

 This delightful park nestled in Delaware County literally lights up at this time of year!
-From early December through the beginning of January, Rose Tree Park will be shimmering from 5-10 pm each evening with the annual Festival of Lights.
+From December 2 through January 1, Rose Tree Park will be shimmering from 5-10 pm each evening with the annual Festival of Lights.
 Visitors return each year to view the spectacular holiday light display which includes classic figures such as Charlie Brown and the Peanuts Gang, and, of course, Santa and his Reindeer.
 Make time to visit with little advance planning; parking and admission are free.